 (P.S. if you are a tour operator reading this, you can better support your tour guides by offering intensive, in-house tour guide training and encouraging professional development with the following courses below)

-Top 5 tour guide certification programs
+Top tour guide training courses

 If Shane Whaley from Tourpreneur gives something his stamp of approval, you know it has to be good.
 After taking one of the TripSchool workshops, Shane shared that the learning experience was intense, brutally honest, no sugar coating, and well worth the time and money.
 (You can see the full review in the Tourpreneur Approved Directory).